Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 It is critical to determine the primary source of revenue around which to increase the scale of operations.
 While it may be possible to build multiple revenue sources, it is a hard enough to do well with just one.
 It is best to scale multiple sources only after at least one is on a solid track for success.

 To be Credible, an organization needs a financial plan and an operating plan with key players in place who are clear about what the organization is counting on from each and a track record of consistently achieving planned performance.
-The key players responsible for developing and delivering on the plan must also be driven to achieve their part of the plan usually assured by an incentive program that rewards success for so doing.
+The key players responsible for developing and delivering on the plan must also be driven to achieve their part of the plan and assured by an incentive program that rewards success for so doing.

 If a business does a few things right in its early stages of evolution, it can markedly improve the odds of sustaining accelerated growth and outstanding performance in future stages.
 Conversely, it is very difficult for an organization to make critical adjustments to its operating characteristics once it has achieved scale and maturity.
 Designing the organization well in the Startup stage improves attractiveness to all stakeholders.